Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-Add a simple table where it naturally fits to present key reference information in a structured way.
+Add a simple table where it naturally fits to summarize key details.

 ❌ Subheadings aren’t consistently descriptive